-In Year 8 one of our priorities is to ensure that you work well and build on the skills you have acquired from your Opening Minds Curriculum in Year 7.
-You must become an independent, motivated learner who always takes advantage of every opportunity that comes your way.
+In Year 8 one of our priorities is to ensure that you work well and build on the progress you have made in Year 7.
+You must become an independent, powerful learner who always takes advantage of every opportunity that comes your way.